 Treatment for dogs showing severe symptoms of toxoplasmosis may begin with hospitalization and intravenous fluids if there are signs of dehydration.
 Antibiotics may be given to help stop the infection from progressing and causing further symptoms.

-Generally, medications will be prescribed to fight the parasite, including sulfadiazine, pyrimethamine, and clindamycin, and while they help, an infected dog’s immune system must be supported to fully eliminate the infection.
+Generally, vets prescribe medication to fight the parasite, including sulfadiazine, pyrimethamine, and clindamycin.
+While these drugs do help, an infected dog’s immune system must be supported to fully eliminate the infection.
 Contact with other animals during the recovery process should be limited.